Havertz gives Chelsea moment of joy after turbulent week

 The win followed a 3-1 victory over Norwich on Thursday and maintained Chelsea’s solid grip on third place in the standings.
 For Newcastle, it was the club’s first league loss of the year, ending a nine-game unbeaten run.

+In other games, relegation-threatened Watford and Leeds both earned much-needed wins, while Everton’s struggles continued and Ukraine forward Andriy Yarmolenko scored an emotional goal to help give West Ham a victory.

-But this was always going to be a game that stood out more because of events off the pitch.
+But the Chelsea-Newcastle clash was always going to be the day’s standout game because of events off the pitch.

 Chelsea has been granted a special license to keep playing after Abramovich was sanctioned because of his ties to Russian President Vladimir Putin, halting his attempt to sell the club.